wughangar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command to display last 10lines
+script to print last lines